 I am committed to making it easier for small businesses to grow and hire new workers, which is why the first bill I introduced was the bipartisan Small Business Paperwork Relief Act.
-This legislation will waive fines for most first time federal paper work infractions by small businesses.

 My views on national security and foreign policy are shaped by my experience as a military officer.
 I will work to provide our troops with the tools they need to succeed in our pursuit of Al-Qaeda or any group that threatens our nation.

 Poverty is a deeply personal issue for me.
 When I was growing up, my father lost his job and my family suffered through years of unemployment.
 I know the toll poverty takes on an individual and I know how hard people who are poor must work to survive.
-It is a priority of mine to make sure that we provide basic assistance so those in need can get back on their feet.
+It’s a priority of mine to make sure that we provide basic assistance so those in need can get back on their feet.

 My State of the Union guest was Denise Reed, the mother of a fourteen year old honor roll student who was killed by a stray bullet from an AK-47 near her home in Chicago.
 Our country is in need of common sense legislation that prevents gun violence.
 While I will continue to protect the Second Amendment rights of marksmen like myself, there are immediate steps we can take that will ensure the safety of our children, military installations and communities.